dailydotdev/docs/docs/key-features/the-companion.md

  ### 2. Upvote
  Clicking on the upvote button will add your vote for the article to daily.dev.

- This helps the best articles rise to the top of the feed, helping other developers discover an interesting or useful article.
+ This helps the best articles rise to the top of the feed, helping other developers discover interesting or useful articles.

  Clicking on the button again will remove your upvote.